AJ-Krienke/the-black-pearl/README.md

 # The Black Pearl Fine Dining Restaurant

-#### \*\* Update - It was originally intended to use redux for state and nextjs for routing and pre-rendering but I decided to keep this a React project.
-I figured it better to have a separate project to showcase nextjs or I can work on migrating to next later on.
+#### \*\* Update - It was originally intended to use Redux for state and NextJs for routing and pre-rendering but I decided to keep this a React project.
+I figured it better to have a separate project to showcase nextjs or I can work on migrating to NextJs later on.

 ## Concept